bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 <div align="center">
 <img src="/assets/images/mccormick_contour.webp" style="width: calc(1em * 26);" alt="Heatmap of the McCormick function"/>
-<p style="font-size:0.8em;">A heatmap of the McCormick function, which is used as an artifical loss landscape.
+<p style="font-size:0.8em;">A heatmap of the McCormick function, which is used as an artificial loss landscape.
 The quivers indicate the direction of the negative gradient.</p>
 </div>

 #### Batch Gradient Descent